 The first thing that you will need to work on in order to get yourself ready for finger picking is coordination.
 The coordination between your left hand and your right hand is the most important thing you will develop as a guitarist.

-This is because the coordination between the two hands determines how well you can do tasks such as; fretting a chord change while picking unfretted notes; playing a pattern the involves a moving bass line; playing a pattern that involves a consistent bass line but a moving treble line; playing a chord with a melody over the top of it (this is a bit more on the advanced side of your finger picking playing); and changing the shapes of chords while maintaining a smooth, consistent pattern, among other things.
+This is because the coordination between the two hands determines how well you can do tasks such as; fretting a chord change while picking unfretted notes; playing a pattern that involves a moving bass line; playing a pattern that involves a consistent bass line but a moving treble line; playing a chord with a melody over the top of it (this is a bit more on the advanced side of your finger picking playing); and changing the shapes of chords while maintaining a smooth, consistent pattern, among other things.

 The first thing you need to do is designate your fingers to strings.
 The bass strings are consistently played by the thumb.
 The treble strings are consistently played by the index finger, middle finger, and ring finger.
 Guitarists seldom, if ever, use the pinky finger due to the fact that it is such a fragile digit and can do more harm than good.